Table of content

 - Will your product provide a different solution as compared to the competitors?

 - What values will your product bring to the customer?

 Once you have answered these questions, it will be easier for you to make a project estimation and outline the tasks you need to complete.
-Based on this, filling the position will be a piece of cake.
+Based on this, hiring the right web developer will be a piece of cake.

 The specifics of your project will define the way you will collaborate with your development team.
 Explore these pros and cons to choose the model that suits your project best.

 Hiring a Web Developer In-House: Opt For Full Commitment

 The first option that comes along in assembling a team of developers is hiring in-house.
 This means employing a professional who will be fully committed to your project with no by-side duties.
 When you hire a person in-house, you take responsibility for the working environment, equipment, insurance, personal benefits, etc.

 - The total commitment of the employee;

 - The employee ingrained in the company’s culture;